spin6lock/selenium_smzdm/README.md

-a simple tool use selenium and Firefox to auto checkin smzdm.com
+a simple tool use selenium and PhantomJS to auto checkin smzdm.com